annettem123/Project-1-Tic-Tac-Toe-Game/README.md

 4. How close to MVP (Minimum Viable Product)?

+   80% complete

 5. Unsolved Problems which would be fixed in future iterations:

     Show a draw if neither player wins

+    Display which side won or show a draw if neither player wins